SimpleAmericanAccent/saa-app-web/.github/pull_request_template.md

 ## How do we know it works and didn't break anything?

-Describe manual testing, automated testing, no testing needed...
+Describe automated and/or manual testing, or justify if no or minimal testing...

+- Automated:
+- Manual: